l3r8yJ/elegant/README.md

 # elegant
-This is a pre-configured template for your projects in Java, you can use it with any language.
+This is a pre-configured template for your projects in Java, you can use it with any language, [more about it](https://h1alexbel.github.io/2023/01/21/maintainable-project-template.html)

 ## Tools:
  - [Rultor](https://www.rultor.com/) for CI/CD.